airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 ## Run a sync
 Once a connection is configured, go in `Connections List` and click on `Sync Now` for the connection you want to sync.
 Under the hood, this simply calls the procedure `call LINKEDIN_ADS_TEST.APP.SYNC(<connection ID>);`.
 Once the sync is done, you should be able to validate that the records are in `<database>.<schema>`

+### Supported Streams

+As of now, all supported streams are full refresh as incremental syncs are not supported.
+Here are the list of streams supported:
+* Accounts
+* Account Users
+* Ad Analytics by Campaign
+* Ad Analytics by Creative
+* Campaigns
+* Campaign Groups
+* Creatives